 Please delete all email messages that request such information.
-They are social engineering scams designed to steal your information. - These social engineering scams are called "PHISHing". - The above applies to telephone calls as well. (telemarketing, Nigerian 419, phishing, 809 scam, etc)
+They are social engineering scams designed to steal your information. - These social engineering scams are called "PHISHing". - O The above applies to telephone calls as well. (telemarketing, Nigerian 419, phishing, 809 scam, etc)

-- Fake IT "upgrade" notices that require you to click on a link or download an application. - Fake bank alert notices that require users to type in their bank/credit card account numbers, usernames and passwords. - Fake emergency distress notices from people you may know claiming they're trapped overseas and need you to send money, Apple gift cards, etc. - Fake IRS or FBI or law enforcement notices claiming you owe money and you must pay up or be arrested.
+- O IT "upgrade" notices that require you to click on a link or download an application. - O Bank alert notices that require users to type in their bank/credit card account numbers, usernames and passwords. - Emergency distress notices from people you may know claiming they're trapped overseas and need you to send money, gift cards, etc. - O IRS or FBI or law enforcement notices claiming you owe money and you must pay up or be arrested.